bandonga/bandonga.github.io/collections/_sip/0-nat.md

 ```
 Address and Port Mapping from [rfc4787](https://tools.ietf.org/html/rfc4787#section-4.1) for `ADDRESS:port`

-* **Endpoint-Independent Mapping** (EIM NAT)

-Formula: `X1':x1' = X2':x2' for all Y;y`.
-The mapping used is dependent only on the source address/port `X:x`, independent of the destination address/port.
+* **Endpoint Independent Mapping** (EIM NAT): Formula: `X1':x1' = X2':x2' for all Y;y`.
+The mapping used is dependent only on the source address/port `X:x`, independent of the destination address/port (Best for SIP and RTP Traversal).

-* **Address-Dependent Mapping** (ADM NAT)

-Formula: `X1':x1' = X2':x2' if only if Y2=Y1`.
-The mapping used is dependent on the source address/port `X:x` as well as the destination the address `Y`.
+* **Address Dependent Mapping** (ADM NAT): Formula: `X1':x1' = X2':x2' if only if Y2=Y1`.
+The mapping used is dependent on the source address/port `X:x` as well as the destination the address `Y` (Bad for SIP and RTP Traversal).

-* **Address and Port Dependent Mapping** (APDM NAT)

-Formula: `X1':x1' = X2':x2' if only if Y2:y2=Y1:y1`.
-The mapping used is dependent both on the source and destination address/port.
+* **Address and Port Dependent Mapping** (APDM NAT): Formula: `X1':x1' = X2':x2' if only if Y2:y2=Y1:y1`.
+The mapping used is dependent both on the source and destination address/port (Worst for SIP and RTP Traversal).

-* **Hairpin Support** (Tromboning NAT)
+##### Hairpin Support

-If an internal host can send packets to another internal host using the external address of the other host.
-The NAT must look up two mappings to determine the destination.
+Hairpin Support (Tromboning) exists if an internal host can send packets to another internal host using the external address of the other host.
+The NAT must look up two mappings to determine the destination (Beneficial for SIP and RTP Traversal).

 ##### IP Address Pooling options
 Networks with multiples public IPs can allocate from a pool and use one of the following policies: